mge-engine/mge/docsrc/manual/introduction.rst

   facilities for tracing and error reporting, configuration or componentization.

+- The graphics library delivers an abstraction of a modern presentation pipeline, using concepts like shader programs, parallel queues and command buffers.

+- The input library makes it easy to process user input, from various devices including gamepads and joysticks.

+- The application library provides a framework for the common game application, supporting concepts like single-threaded or multi-threaded simulation and render loop.

 The general design philosphy in MGE is that everything should stand for itself, and *manager* or other *uber-objects* are to be avoided.

-This also allows also going as low-level as wanted when using MGE, and not being tied to a render loop or update architecture.
+This also allows also going as low-level as wanted when using MGE, and not being tied to a render loop or update architecture, although common implementations of these concepts are provided.

 About this manual